flyandi/BitsyLED/README.md

 BitsyLED is a minimal firmware to drive RGB LED's (WS2811, WS2812, NeoPixels, etc).
 It's designed for anything RC but also can be used for other projects including Christmas lights, Lego's, or even your real car.

 BitsyLED is divided into two parts: The Firmware and the Configurator.
-The firmware can be run on most Arduino compatible boards and I also created a dedicated board (see below) that is targetted primarily for RC purposes.
+The firmware can be run on most Arduino compatible boards and I also created a dedicated board (see below) that is targeted primarily for RC purposes.

 ## Features